Fiona Hill (presidential advisor): Post-White House

+She succeeded Sir Thomas Allen as Chancellor of Durham University in June 2023.

+She was elected to a six-year term on the Harvard Board of Overseers in 2023.
+Hill was appointed Companion of the Order of St Michael and St George (CMG) in the 2024 New Year Honours for "services to international relations".

+On March 28, 2025, Hill's security clearance was revoked by Director of National Intelligence, Tulsi Gabbard.

 2022 Russian invasion of Ukraine

 On February 28, 2022, during the Russian invasion of Ukraine, Hill was asked by Politicos senior editor Maura Reynolds if she thought Vladimir Putin would use Russia's nuclear weapons and responded by saying, "Putin is increasingly operating emotionally and likely to use all the weapons at his disposal, including nuclear ones."
 She stated, "Every time you think, 'No, [Putin] wouldn't, would he?'
 Well, yes, he would."
 Hill also stated that she believes that World War III is in progress and that the invasion of Ukraine exemplifies that.

 In a later interview with Politico, Hill said the war is the third great power conflict in Europe in a little over a century, saying "it's the end of the existing world order.
 Our world is not going to be the same as it was before."

+UK Government service

+Hill was appointed a Defence Advisor to HMG following the 2024 United Kingdom general election, and is one of three external reviewers leading its Strategic Defence Review, with General Sir Richard Barrons and Lord Robertson of Port Ellen.